open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 * Defined environment variables `JAVA_8_HOME` and `JAVA_9_HOME` which point to the corresponding java homes.

 ### Plugin structure
-Open Telemetry Auto Instrumentation java agent's jar can logically be divided into 3 parts.
+OpenTelemetry Auto Instrumentation java agent's jar can logically be divided into 3 parts.

 #### `java-agent` module
 This module consists of single class `io.opentelemetry.auto.bootstrap.AgentBootstrap` which implements [Java instrumentation agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html).
 This class is loaded during application startup by application classloader.
-His sole responsibility is to push agent's classes into JVM's bootstrap classloader and immediately delegate to `io.opentelemetry.auto.bootstrap.Agent` class from there.
+Its sole responsibility is to push agent's classes into JVM's bootstrap classloader and immediately delegate to `io.opentelemetry.auto.bootstrap.Agent` (now in the bootstrap class loader) class from there.

 #### `agent-bootstrap` module
 This module contains support classes for actual instrumentations to be loaded later and separately.